Fielding D. O’Niell, DVM, MS

 Many infected dogs show no symptoms.
 Of those that do show symptoms, most will recover, but a few develop a secondary pneumonia.
 Antiviral therapy such as "Tamiflu" does not appear to be effective.
 All we can provide is supportive care, such as IV fluids and oxygen while the virus runs its course.
 Despite our best efforts, a small percentage of infected dogs will die.

 This cyclic event of Antigenic Shift has happened again.
 A novel strain of influenza (H3N2) has emerged among dog populations across the mid-west.
 Chicago alone reports over a thousand dogs infected with six deaths and counting.
-This new strain,H3N2, appears to have migrated from Thailand, South Korea or Southern China where it was reported that cats were also affected.
+This new strain,H3N2, appears to have migrated from Thailand, South Korea or Southern China where it was reported that cats were also affected. this H3N2 strain has rapidly spread across the United States.

-There is a vaccine for both of these strains .
+There is a bivalent vaccine for these strains .
 Dogs that go to boarding, grooming or day-care facilities, as well as, those that show or compete, should have this vaccine.
 The first vaccine must be boosted two weeks later and then once annually.
 If your dog fits this risk category, please call for an appointment.

 Let's all hope that this doesn't "go viral" like the major pandemic of 1918.